 Juvenile Commitment Facility (JCF): The JCF is a 60-bed juvenile camp which opened in 2013 and offers youth housing and programming in a family-like environment.
-Thirty (30) beds within Juvenile Commitment Facility are dedicated to the Secure Youth Treatment Facility (SYTF).
+Thirty (30) beds within Juvenile Commitment Facility are dedicated to the Secure Youth Treatment Facility (SYTF) which is also referred to as the SHINE Unit.
 The JCF program focuses on reform through education, vocational programs, and mental health counseling.
 The 47,000 square foot facility includes, but is not limited to, classrooms, occupational training rooms, program space, a culinary training kitchen, gymnasium, and outdoor recreation areas.
 All programming is geared to provide youth with the necessary tools to remain crime free upon their return to the community.
 Every day of the week, youth participate in evidence-based treatment.
 Monday through Friday, youth attend school, which also includes participation in the culinary program.
 The culinary program offers youth an opportunity to earn their Serv-Safe Food Handler's Certificate so that, upon release, youth are prepared and certified to work in the food-service industry.